SatoruMuro/SAM2GUIfor3Drecon/README.md

 <img src="images/step3-03.PNG" alt="step1" width="100%">

-【画像の取り込みとスケール調整】　Image Import and Scale Adjustment
+Image Import and Scale Adjustment
-・3D slicerを立ち上げて、画面上のツールバーから、表示をconventionalにしておく
-・Add data > Choose Directory to Addでマスク画像のフォルダを選択（マスク画像は、Segment Editor PPのマクロCbで出力したグレースケールの画像を用いる）

 Launch 3D Slicer and set the display mode to Conventional from the toolbar.
 Go to Add data > Choose Directory to Add and select the folder containing the mask images (use the grayscale images exported from Segment Editor PP using macro Cb).

 <img src="images/step3-04.PNG" alt="step1" width="100%">

-・Volumes > Volume Informationの画面に行き、Image spacingのz軸の値を修正する（左からx軸、ｙ軸、ｚ軸の順に並んでいる）
-・z軸のImage spacingには、（画像のpx/mm）×（切片の間隔mm）の値を入力する（x軸、y軸のImage spacingは1mmのままでよい）
-・入力値を変えると断層画像の表示がずれることがあるが、Center Viewボタンで画像を画面の中央に配置できる

 Go to Volumes > Volume Information and adjust the Image Spacing for the z-axis (the order is x-axis, y-axis, and z-axis from left to right).
 For the z-axis Image Spacing, enter the value of (pixel size per mm) × (slice interval in mm).
 The Image Spacing for the x-axis and y-axis can remain at 1 mm.